GrapheneOS/hardened_malloc/README.md

     ./preload.sh krita --new-image RGBA,U8,500,500

+It can be necessary to substantially increase the `vm.max_map_count` sysctl to accomodate the large number of mappings caused by guard slabs and large allocation guard regions.
+There will be a configuration option in `config.h` for tuning the proportion of slabs to guard slabs too, since the default 1:1 proportion makes the address space quite sparse.

 It can offer slightly better performance when integrated into the C standard library and there are other opportunities for similar hardening within C standard library and dynamic linker implementations.
 For example, a library